How to Draw with a Mechanical Pencil

 Drawing trees can be simple.
 To learn more about it, visit my tree drawing guide.

-Technical Pen vs Mechanical Pencil
+Technical Pen vs. Mechanical Pencil

 A mechanical pencil is not the only option when it comes to sketching anywhere.